rehan-ankalgi-7t2/software-architect-roadmap/network-security/authorization.md

 ### 2. **Attribute-Based Access Control (ABAC)**
-ABAC grants permissions based on **attributes** of the user, resource, action, or environment.
+ABAC grants permissions based on **attributes** of the user, resource, action, or environment. also known as Policy Based Access control and Claims Based Access Control

 #### **How ABAC Works:**
 - Instead of roles, **attributes** are used to define access.